 If you see this on a wedding invite the occasion will be extremely formal.
 Ladies should wear a full-length ball gown with optional gloves.
 Men should be dressed in tails with a white waistcoat and bow tie plus black leather shoes, or military uniform.
 Think Downton Abbey and you’re along the right lines!

 What should I wear to a black tie wedding?

 This is the second most formal dress code for weddings, usually held in the evening.
 After 5pm men should always wear a tuxedo with a bow tie and black leather shoes.
 During the day a dark suit is fine.
 Unless dress length is specified, ladies can choose a cocktail dress or a ball gown.

-Black tie optional or formal
+What does black tie optional or formal mean?

 You’ll normally see this formal dress code on an invite to a very traditional wedding.
 Men should wear a black or grey morning coat, striped trousers, waistcoat, collar shirt, black shoes and an optional top hat.
 Women should opt for a knee-length dress or a skirt worn with a jacket and a hat.

 This is another typically British wedding dress code.
 A “lounge suit” is simply a suit.
 It could be black or dark grey, with a white shirt and a smart tie, which doesn’t have to be black.
 For the ladies, a cocktail dress at knee-length is perfect.
 A long evening dress would be over the top on this occasion.

 What should I wear for a smart casual or semiformal dress code?

 Don’t be fooled by the word “casual” here.
 The couple does not want you to arrive in jeans.
 Men should wear a suit and tie, but can take their jacket off later during the reception party if the groom and groomsmen lead by example.
 Women should wear a cocktail dress, or a very dressy skirt and top.